The Reality Subtext extends past the Fourth Wall

 - The Anointed One, a child vampire who was the Master's protege in season 1, was initially planned to be the Big Bad of season 2.
 He ended up being shoved into a cage and incinerated by Spike early in the season when it became apparent the actor was visibly growing up and wouldn't be able to remain convincing as a never-aging vampire for long.

 - Arrested Development loves these.
-In particular, a number of episodes in the final season explicitly refer to the show's struggle to stay on air and meet executive demands.
+In particular, a number of episodes in the third season explicitly refer to the show's struggle to stay on air and meet executive demands.
 Then there's the case of Bob Loblaw (Scott Baio) replacing Gary Zuckerkorn (Henry Winkler) as the family's lawyer...

 - In the 1983 adaptation of Jin Yong's story Return of the Condor Heroes, numerous people applauded the performance of how love-struck and romantic Andy Lau (who played Yang Guo) was towards Idy Chan (who played the character's love, Xiao Long Nu).
 Apparently, Andy Lau has since admitted that he harbored a huge crush on Idy Chan.
 To quote him, "When I collaborated in Return of the Condor Heroes with her, I really felt that she's my girlfriend.
 When we go home after work, I would be worried about her and think of her.
 Then when we collaborated again in Casino Raiders where she played Alan Tam's girlfriend, I felt unhappy about it."